Bud Powell Anthology

 The first thing we hear is Bud’s meandering intro, very loose as always, which starts harmonically as far away from his D pedal as possible, sliding from Ab major to A minor to Gmaj into Bird’s opening statement of the melody.
 Despite the impression of rubato, Bud is actually playing in time in the intro to the song.
 It sounds to me like Bud was already playing when the recording was started, as the first sounds we hear are measure 3, beat 3 of an 8-measure intro.
 At any rate, what we hear from Bud is 51/2 measures (22 beats) before Yard enters.

 I admire Coleman’s thrilling article overall but firmly disagree with the analysis of the intro to “Ornithology.”
-My opinion that the tape starts with Bud playing on one in A-flat is backed up by the way Blakey has to crash in (i.e., Blakey is taken off guard when Bird starts the melody).
+My opinion — which is notated above, that the tape starts with Bud playing on “one” in A-flat — is backed up by the way Blakey has to crash in; i.e., Blakey is taken off guard when Bird starts the melody.

 Bud then evens the score by messing up the form behind Bird’s solo.